behemot-biz/tastytales/README.md

 - **DM Sans**: A modern, sans-serif font used throughout the platform for readability.
 Earlier experiments with serif fonts for headlines were replaced to keep the focus on content rather than distracting users.

 ### Colors
-The color palette is neutral and minimal, allowing recipe images to take center stage:
+The color palette is neutral and minimal, allowing recipe images to take centre stage:
 - **Baby Powder (#FDEFEC)**: Used for recipe cards and containers.
 - **Rich Black (#011627)**: Primary text and buttons.
 - **Moss Green (#4A676A)**: Highlights active links.